LUCE Programs and Projects

 - Technology Advocacy promotes the use of technology as a strategic tool for delivering information and services to our audience through conferencing capabilities.
 The Center has the ability to provide two-way audio and visual teleconferencing for distance learning and training programs via LUCE.

-- PJCCMHA Advisory Board The Center has an established advisory board that consists of the following: Primaris/CLAIM; University of Missouri; St. Mary's Health Center; Missouri Department of Health and Senior Services Office of Minority Health (DHSS); Missouri Department of Mental Health; Jefferson City Police Department, DHSS-Division of Senior & Disabilities Services; a Missouri Representative; and two community members to assist on determining annual priorities as it relates to health and aging issues; and to provide community-based feedback.
+The center has an established advisory board that consists of the following: Primaris/CLAIM; University of Missouri; SSM Health St. Mary's Hospital; Office of Minority Health, Missouri Department of Health and Senior Services (DHSS); Missouri Department of Mental Health; Office of the Secretary pf State; and two senior community members to assist in determining annual priorities as they relate to health and aging issues and to provide community-based feedback.

 Return to Cooperative Extension